lab1092/blender-manual_ja/manual/materials/nodes/types/input.rst

 Materials can additionaly output the followings:

+Diffuse
-- :guilabel:`Diffuse` - value of the diffuse color, combined by the node.
+   value of the diffuse color, combined by the node.
+Spec
-- :guilabel:`Spec` - value of the specular color, combined by the node.
+   value of the specular color, combined by the node.
+AO
-- :guilabel:`AO` - value of the Ambient Occlusion, combined by the node.
+   value of the Ambient Occlusion, combined by the node.

 Camera Data Node